 Long-term Care Quality

-This facility's second worse category was long-term care, where it earned a grade of just D in that area.
-This is a well below average score.
-Long-term care grades in this range generally are a bad sign for the quantity and quality of care provided by nurses and aids, as well as the levels of routine medical care available.
-On top of assessing the quantity of care provided by nurses and other staff, we looked at the number of residents vaccinated for pneumonia.
-This nursing home vaccinated only 32.727276 percent of its residents, which is quite a bit lower than we expected.
-Surprisingly, this nursing home was actually able to limit hospitalizations.
-With just 0.02 hospitalizations per 1,000 long-term resident days, this facility has less hospitalizations than most nursing homes.
-This was its best score in this category.
+This nursing home's second lowest category was long-term care, where it received just a D in that category.
+This is a well below average grade.
+Long-term care grades in this range generally are a bad sign for the quantity and quality of care provided by nurses and aids.
+After we finished looking at the amount of care provided by nurses, we then looked at the nursing home's vaccination record.
+Frankly, we were a bit alarmed this nursing home vaccinated a relatively low 43.209877 percent of its residents for pneumonia.
+To our surprise, this nursing home was actually decent at keeping its patients out of the hospital.
+It had only 0.01 hospitalizations per 1,000 long-term resident days.
+This is its best feature in this category.

-This nursing home did not receive a favorable inspection rating.
-We gave it a grade of just just D in this category.
-Inspection ratings relate to a facility's government inspection reports.
-We weight poor inspection scores heavily in our assessment.
-Since the inspections are compiled by independent government inspectors, we consider this data to be very reliable.
-One of the more important factors in assessing inspection reports is deficiencies.
-We suggest you pay close attention to the level of severity of those deficiencies.
-This particular facility was assessed one deficiency by government inspectors.
-We were relieved to find that it wasn't in a category that suggests that it posed a risk to resident health or safety.
+This facility did not receive a favorable inspection score.
+We gave it a score of just D in this category.
+Inspection scores relate to a facility's government inspections.
+Our inspection scores weigh many items on the nursing home's inspection reports.
+If you see severe deficiencies on the inspection reports, this is typically a bad sign.
+Severe deficiencies indicate a risk to resident safety.
+This nursing home was assessed one deficiency on its inspection report.
+We were relieved to find that it wasn't in one of the categories that suggest that it created a threat to patient safety or health.
 Finally, this facility also received 9 substantiated complaints in recent years.
 This is yet another bad sign.

 Rating Over Time